ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

 {:note: .note}
 {:important: .important}

-# Connecting to MPIO iSCSI LUNs on CloudLinux
+# Connecting to iSCSI LUNs on CloudLinux

 Follow these instructions to install your iSCSI LUN with multipath on CloudLinux Server release 6.10.